testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model.md

 ---
 post: true
-title: "Testing Super Mario Using a Behavior Model"
+title: "Testing Super Mario Bros.
+Using a Behavior Model"
 description: An article about testing Super Mario game using a behavior model.
 date: 2025-02-07
 author: Vitaliy Zakaznikov